SchneiderKarl/HCX_V2_EXERCISES/DataIntegration.md

 ## Start the Replication Task

 1. Switch back to SAP HANA Database Explorer and refresh the catalog.
-Now you can see that 4 new tables were created by the previous deployment.

 ![img](Images/Image_DataIntegration__23.png)